djcolon/helder_uk/content/articles/understanding_pointers/index.md

 value of the integer.
 Something like: `0011 1100` which is the integer number 60.

-As multiple programs run together on the machine, the computer needs to have some way of tracking which pieces of memory represent what.
+The computer needs to have
+some way of tracking which pieces of memory represent what.
 To be able to do that, each piece of memory has its own address: